cloudant-labs/clouseau/docs/book/book.typ

 `AnalyzerService` provides text analysis capabilities, while `CleanupService` handles index deletion.

-- The `Facade` layer, represented by the Scalang package, bridges Clouseau's business logic with the underlying actor system.
-This layers adapts API provided by the `ActorFramework` to the needs of Clouseau layer.
+- The Facade layer, represented by the Scalang package, bridges Clouseau's business logic with the underlying actor system.
+This layer adapts the API provided by the ActorFramework to the needs of the Application layer.
   It includes abstractions such as `Service`, `Process`, and `ProcessLike`, which are re-implementation of the abstractions provided by the Scalang (the framework we are replacing).